 Tuition for Bachelor's Degrees

-Average first-year tuition and fee costs for a typical credit load in the 2012/2013 academic year.
-The "first year" is considered fall, winter and spring quarters.
+Average first-year costs for a typical credit load in the 2016-2017 academic year.
+The first year is considered fall, winter and spring quarters.

-Tuition & FeesFees include a $375 new student matriculation fee and $25 quarterly student activity fee.
+Tuition & FeesFees include a $25 quarterly student activity fee.
 See the University catalog for a full schedule of fees.

 Books & Supplies

-TotalThe budget used to determine financial-aid eligibility allows for an additional $18,990 for a 9-month period of living expenses for undergraduates.
+TotalThe budget used to determine financial-aid eligibility allows for an additional $21,600 for a 9-month period of living expenses.